ibm-cloud-docs/account/eu_hipaa_supported.md

   3. Read the information about enabling the setting, and select **I understand and agree to these terms**.
   4. Click **On**.

-   After you enable the EU Supported setting, you can use the EU Supported tag to search the catalog for offerings that have EU-supported plans.
-See [Filtering EU Supported services](/docs/account?topic=account-eu-hipaa-supported#filter-eu-supported-services) for more information.
+   After you enable the setting, you can use the EU Supported filter option to search the catalog for offerings that have EU-supported pricing plans.

 ## Enabling the HIPAA Supported setting